 - Helps the cardiovascular system – celery has vitamins that help the heart perform better.
 This veggie can help your guinea pig live longer and healthier.

-- Celery helps the digestion tract – guinea pigs usually have problems with the digestion tract, and that is why they need assistance for different foods.
+- Celery helps the digestive tract – guinea pigs usually have problems with the digestive tract, and that is why they need assistance for different foods.
 Celery happens to be one of the vegetables that aid in the digestion process due to the presence of dietary fiber.
 This also helps to control bowel movement.

 - Lowers blood pressure – blood pressure should be maintained at optimum levels for the guinea pig to lead a healthy life.

 - Reduces the risk of hyperlipidemia – this is a condition where fatty molecules increase in the bloodstream.
 Celery works to reduce the risk of this condition which can affect the heart health of your guinea pig and also lead to sudden death.

 - Helps in neurogenesis – this is the growth and development of cells in the body.
 Apigenin that is found in celery is known to help in this process.

 - Helps to prevent muscle spasms – guinea pigs sometimes suffer from muscle spasms that happen due to an imbalance in their body.
-That is why you need to give your celery to reduce or prevent such occurrences.
+That is why you need to give them celery to reduce or prevent such occurrences.

 Nutrition Facts of Celery